SAP-archive/byd-event-bridge/README.md

 You can generate the business object event to  a standard business object or custom business object by adding the following code in the Event-BeforeSafe on the targe node of the source business object.

 ## Step 2: Setup your own Cloud Messaging Service
+The cloud messaging service here refers to as an extenral cloud-based messaging broker.
+The following are supported in the prototype ByDEventBridge.
+You may choose one above as the messaging broker for publication of ByD events.
+* SAP Cloud Platform Enterprise Messaging
+* SAP Cloud Platform Integration
+* Azure Service Bus
+* AWS SQS

 ### SAP Cloud Platform Enterprise Messaging
-Please refer to [this blog post](https://blogs.sap.com/2020/10/21/scp-enterprise-messaging-for-the-smbs/) about how to setup an instance and create a message queue. as a result, you have obtain the secret key of the instance, which includes the token endpoint, clientid, and clientsecret, and uri for the httprest protocol used for setting up EventPublicationChannel.
+Please refer to [this blog post](https://blogs.sap.com/2020/10/21/scp-enterprise-messaging-for-the-smbs/) about how to setup an instance SAP Cloud Platform Enterprise Messaging, and create a message queue for receiving ByD events.
+<br>As a result, you should have obtained the secret key of the instance, which includes the tokenendpoint, clientid, and clientsecret, and uri for the httprest protocol used for setting up EventPublicationChannel in step 3.
 <br><br>
-A sample snippet json of oa2(Oauth 2.0) for httprest protocl
+A sample snippet json of oa2(Oauth 2.0) for httprest protocol
 ```javascript
 "oa2": {
         "clientid": "sb-default-abcdefghijkl....",